Have a laptop with 8GB of RAM and want to run AI locally?

 General rule: if ollama run

-takes longer than 30 seconds to load and the first response comes after
+takes longer than 30 seconds to load and the first response comes after a minute —

-"warm up" — close it and choose a smaller model.
+close it and choose a smaller model.

 Comparison of models by size, quality, and tasks —

-in the article Top 10 Ollama models in 2026: which to choose.
+in the article Top 10 Ollama Models in 2026: Which to Choose.

 Conclusion: I went through this myself — I thought a larger